AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/monstrosity/stirge-xmm.md

 "ac": !!int "13"
 "hp": !!int "5"
 "hit_dice": "2d4"
+"modifier": !!int "3"
 "stats":
   - !!int "4"
   - !!int "16"
   - !!int "11"
   - !!int "2"
   - !!int "8"
   - !!int "6"
 "speed": "10 ft., fly 40 ft."
 "senses": "darkvision 60 ft., passive Perception 9" "languages": ""
 "cr": "1/8"
 "actions":
   - "desc": "Melee Attack Roll: +5, reach 5 ft.
 Hit: 6 (1d6 + 3) Piercing damage,\
       \ and the stirge attaches to the target.
 While attached, the stirge can't make\
       \ Proboscis attacks, and the target takes 5 (2d4) Necrotic damage at the start\
-    \ of each of the stirge's turns.\n\nThe stirge can detach itself by spending 5\
+      \ of each of the stirge's turns.\n\nThe stirge can detach itself by spending\
-    \ feet of its movement.
+      \ 5 feet of its movement.
 The target or a creature within 5 feet of it can detach\
       \ the stirge as an action."
     "name": "Proboscis"
 "source":
   - "XMM"
 "image": "/3-Mechanics/CLI/bestiary/monstrosity/token/stirge-xmm.webp"
 ```
 ^statblock